Thank you for your response

 C. With respect to audits of financial statements of entities where key audit matters have been communicated as per SA 701, mention that, from the matters communicated with person(s) charged with governance, he/she concludes those matters which were of crucial nature in audit of financial statements of current period and are hence, the key audit matters

 10. Other Reporting Responsibilities: In case an auditor addresses other responsibilities of reporting nature in his/her report on financial statements which are in addition to his/her responsibilities under SAs, such other reporting responsibilities should be provided separately as a section in his/her report with the heading titled ‘Report on Other Legal and Regulatory Requirements’.
 This includes reporting requirements as required under:

+11. Signature of the Auditor: The auditor’s report should be signed.
+The auditor’s report should be signed by an auditor in his personal name.
 Where a firm is appointed as auditors, the auditor report should be signed in the personal name of auditors and in name of such audit firm.
 The proprietor/partner signing such report is also required to mention their membership number as assigned by ICAI (Institute of Chartered Accountants of India).
 They’re also required to include the registration number of the auditing firm, where applicable, as provided by the ICAI, in audit reports which are signed by them.

 12. Place of Signature: The auditor’s report should mention the particular location, that is usually the city where audit report is signed.